Walleclipse/Walleclipse.github.io/_posts/2022-09-09-SLAMSurvey.md

 code: https://github.com/MetaSLAM/GPRS_Survey
 ---

-This paper surveys state-of-the-art methods in long-term localization, offering insights into key advancements and future opportunities.
-It serves as a tutorial for newcomers and a resource for advancing long-term robotics autonomy.
+How do you build robots that can localize themselves for years, not just hours?
+This survey maps the landscape of long-term place recognition—the algorithms, the challenges, and the opportunities.
+Whether you're new to SLAM or pushing the frontier, this serves as both tutorial and research roadmap for achieving real-world, long-term robotic autonomy.